 The Peter MacCallum Cancer Centre, is an Australian oncology research institute, cancer treatment, and professional oncologist training centre located in Melbourne, Victoria.

-At Alfred Health, we provide the most comprehensive range of healthcare services in Victoria through our three hospital campuses, a large network of community programs and 13 state-wide services.
+Alfred Health provides the most comprehensive range of healthcare services in Victoria, through their three hospital campuses, a large network of community programs and 13 state-wide services.

 The University of Queensland (UQ) is one of Australia’s leading research and teaching institutions.
-They strive for excellence through the creation, preservation, transfer and application of knowledge.
 For more than a century, they have educated and worked with outstanding people to deliver knowledge leadership for a better world.

 One of Australia's original tertiary institutions, RMIT University enjoys an international reputation for excellence in professional and vocational education, applied research, and engagement with the needs of industry and the community.